dangaiden/cicd-go/README.md

 - A functionally public GKE cluster.
 - 2 Helm releases with Nginx (1.0.0) and Cert-manager (1.5.3) installed.
 - With the NGINX (ingress controller) release, will imply that an External IP address object and a L7 LB will be deployed in GCP.
+- An initial version of a Go version (Golang icon) which differs a lot (is pulled from another repository) from the image used with GH actions.

 # Kubernetes deployment